ic-labs/django-icekit/docs/architecture/specs/Refactor Repeating Events - Functional Spec.md

 ### Admin UI

-The model changes in this spec will require numerous admin changes for ICEKit Events:
+The model changes in this spec will require numerous admin changes for GLAMkit Events:

 * the calendar on the event listing page will show only occurrences
 * the event list on the event listing page will include all events, whether or not they have occurrences